psroy007/editify/readme.md

 ## Editify - A Sleek and Intuitive Text Editor

 Editify is a powerful, lightweight, and intuitive text editor designed for writers, developers, and creators.
-Built using Node.js and Electron, Editify provides a seamless writing experience with support for dark mode, real-time editing, and custom themes.
+Built using Node.js and Electron, Editify provides a seamless writing experience.

 This project aims to provide a clean and distraction-free writing environment with a modern, responsive interface.